 The commonest DMARDs we use, with links to further information, are:

 Most of these DMARD drugs require monitoring, most commonly through regular blood tests.
 Your doctor or Clinical Nurse Specialist will advise you about the specifics of the monitoring required and the frequency of blood tests; in general, monitoring blood test requirements becomes less frequent with time.
 However, if you do not have the required blood tests done, the drug will not be prescribed.

 Therapies, such as physiotherapy, occupational therapy and psychological support, are extremely important in managing rheumatic conditions and are provided alongside medication.
 Click on the links below for further information.

-We run a physiotherapy service at the Therapy Department at Russells Hall Hospital and the Physiotherapy Department at Corbett Hospital.
+We run a physiotherapy service at the Therapy Department at Russells Hall Hospital and the Physiotherapy Department at Corbett Outpatient Centre.

 We accept referrals for 1:1 treatment and also for group based treatment.